Spacemap Go Help

 For this example, tap SMG-1 and set Physical Inputs to 4.

-Step 10: Use the buttons to adjust the number of AVB inputs used for the system (0–32 selectable), tap SAVE TO SYSTEM.
+Step 10: Use the buttons to adjust the number of AVB inputs used for the system (0–32 selectable).

 For this example, 28 AVB inputs are used: